sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 Documents without references will not be accepted: it is simply not possible that you worked without sources.
 We strongly encourage you to try to read or use some parts of original research articles.

+When using notebooks or other commented source codes for presenting your results, provide the appropriate URL, which points to the repository (github, kooplex-edu etc), where your code and results can be immediately seen after clicking on the link.

 ## Presentation

-At the end of the course, you will have to prepare a ten minute presentation from your favourite assignment.
+At the mid and at the end of the course, you will have to prepare a ten minute presentation from your assignment.
 Below are some points to pay attention to when preparing your presentation.

 #### Time limit.